dotmattdev/regal-dashactyl/README.md

-# Regal Theme for Dashactyl
+# Regal Theme for Dashactyl | works only for dashactyl 0.4
 Free Dashactyl Theme built on the Regal Admin UI and Bootstrap.

 ## Author